‘Timelines did not allow for a delay’: Report released on Wilmot corn-crop destruction

 There just wasn’t enough time to save a field of corn in Wilmot.

-That’s according to a staff report coming before Regional Councillors next week.
+That’s according to a staff report coming before regional councillors next week.

-The report is detailing the decisions behind the corn-crop destruction on farmland purchased by the Region this summer.
+The report is detailing the decisions behind the corn-crop destruction on farmland purchased by the region this summer.

 Advertisement